 Grind the nibs in a juicer or household grinder until liquid cocoa drips

 1.5.
 The cocoa butter is cooled and formed to make

 The cocoa cake is squeezed to make cocoa powder.

 Cocoa is grown in places that are hot, moist and partly shaded that allow

 many fungus diseases and pests to live.

-then get advice from the Department
+then get advice from the Department of Agriculture on how to

-the control of capsids and black pod disease that involve mainly the use of
+pod disease, that involve mainly the use of conventional

-the internet at websites run by Integrated Pest Management (IPM)
+at websites run by Integrated Pest Management (IPM)

 23.1.1 Cocoa capsid bugs (Hemiptera,

 sub-order Heteroptera, Family Miridae) mirids, e.g. Helopeltis

 See diagram 55.1.1: Capsid bugs